38 Clever Ways to Repurpose Old Kitchen Items

 Butterfly Wisk

-36. Cheese Grater Windchime
+33. Cheese Grater Windchime

-To make this windchime, I used a copper pipe from our garage and cut it down to size using a handheld pipe cutter.
-Then I set the pieces in a vice so I could easily drill holes into them!
+Repurpose an old cheese grater into a beautiful windchime.
+I used a copper pipe from our garage and cut it down to size using a handheld pipe cutter, then I set the pieces in a vice so I could easily drill holes into them.
 For sparkle, I added a few crystals salvaged from an old chandelier.

 Photo of finished wind chime with a cheese grater top and copper pipes and crystals for chimes.
 Hanging outside on a bright sunny day with a green field in the background.